Back to all articles

 Stage 5 - Performance Monitoring: 24/7 Oversight

-Between visits, HRS monitors critical systems through client-reported data and, for premium AMC clients, remote monitoring integrations.
-Clients are encouraged to report any change in performance immediately rather than waiting for the next scheduled visit.
+Between visits, HRS monitors critical systems through the data you report and, for premium AMC sites, remote monitoring integrations.
+You are encouraged to report any change in performance immediately rather than waiting for the next scheduled visit.

 Our service management system tracks: